Skip to main content

 International Baccalaureate

-32-31 overall or 665 in 3 HL subjects (with 1 HL science subject) or 31-30 overall or 665-655 in 3 HL subjects (with 2 HL science subjects).
+32-30 overall or 665-655 in 3 HL subjects.
+Must include a minimum of 1 HL science subject at grade 5.
 Acceptable science subjects: Biology, Chemistry, Computer Science, Environmental Science, Geography, Geology, Maths, Physics.

 Baccalaureate Wales